 Today’s digital advertising environment is crowded.
-Even more challenging is the complexity of digital ad networks, which can make it seem like you need a PhD just to get started.
+Even more challenging is the complexity of digital ad networks, which can make it feel like you need a PhD just to get started.
 But once you dig below the surface of that jargon, you begin to uncover true benefits to your organization.

 That’s what this guide is about.
 You might not exactly understand it, but programmatic advertising is the engine that makes modern digital strategies run.
 So we’ll break it down for you in plain English.